sdliriano/tweet-web-scraper/README.md

 - `is_quote`: Whether the tweet is a quote tweet
 - `urls`: JSON array of URLs included in the tweet

+## Sample Dataset

+A sample dataset (`sample_dataset.csv`) is included in the repository to demonstrate the output format and data structure.
+This dataset contains real tweets with their associated metadata, including engagement metrics, language detection, and URL extraction.

 ## Notes

 - This scraper uses Nitter as an alternative frontend to Twitter to avoid rate limiting and authentication requirements